Academic Warning and Suspension

 Maintaining adequate progress for a degree is defined by meeting a 2.00 cumulative GPA (CGPA).
 Students who do not maintain a 2.00 CGPA move into a status of Academic Warning.
 While on Academic Warning you will have a hold placed on the registration of subsequent semesters and must meet with an academic adviser to remove this Academic Warning Hold.
 All notifications concerning the hold will be sent to your campus email address.

 Academic Suspension and Dismissal

 SUSPENSION: You will be academically suspended from the University if you earn less than a 2.00 semester grade-point average while on Academic Warning.
-Academic Suspension prevents enrollment at PSU for two semesters.
+Academic Suspension prevents enrollment at PSU for a minimum of two semesters.

 DISMISSAL: If you have been placed on academic suspension two times and fail to achieve at least a 2.00 semester GPA you will be academically dismissed.
 After a period of four calendar years, academically dismissed students may seek re-enrollment to the University by requesting academic renewal.

 Meeting with Your Adviser to Release Your Academic Warning Hold

 Academic Warning is not a punishment or the end of your academic career.
 The hold is a notification that it is time to seek help in taking an active approach to improve your academics.
 During the required meeting with your adviser, you may be asked to:

 - Reflect on challenges that led to warning

 Email your adviser or call (814) 865-7576 to schedule an appointment.